Rktim/AI_news_board/README.md

 ## 📸 What it Looks Like

 ================================================================================
-                      🚀 A.I. & TECH BRIEFING DASHBOARD 🚀
+                      🚀 A.I. & TECH NEWS DASHBOARD 🚀
 ================================================================================

 ⚡ Checking AI Services...